 How many people turn on the shower and then leave the bathroom to do something else while the water is running down the drain?
 How many more people use gallons upon gallons of water just to get the temperature perfect?
 Even more people end their showers by directing the water flow to the bathtub before shutting it off completely.
 For whatever reason, people let the shower run for too long without even being in it.
 With shower shut off valves, however, there are no excuses as to why the shower should be running when a person isn’t in it.
+I wanted to surprise my husband with a couples massage at a day spa Long Island for our 1 year wedding anniversary.

 Shower shut offs help regulate the temperature, because the hot and cold knobs are already preset to the perfect calibration.
 Don’t waste time and water anymore by fooling around with the hot and cold knobs each and every time a shower is started.
 Instead, push one button to start and one button to stop the shower, and have the water calibrated perfectly every time.